-Here’s a look at the best real estate websites of 2020, based on availability, ease of use, consumer reviews, and more.
+Here’s a look at the best real estate websites based on availability, ease of use, consumer reviews, and more.
 This guide can help you decide which platform to trust the next time you are ready to sell, buy, rent, or even refinance your home.

 Best Overall: Zillow

 As one of the most popular and well-known platforms, Zillow easily snags our top spot for the best overall real estate website.
 This platform boasts an impressive database of over 110 million homes—more than any of its competitors—which includes properties that are for sale, for rent, and even off the market.
 Combined with a variety of features and mobile apps, Zillow is easily the most robust real estate platform around.

 You can see a property’s Zestimate, or estimated value, at any given time on Zillow.
 This number (with a margin of error between about 1% to 3%) is based on various metrics like regional sales, seasonal changes, owner-supplied information, and public data.
 It is updated at least daily.
 Through Zillow, you can also see details on recent value changes for a property, its tax history, local school info, and more.

 If you’re a homeowner looking to sell or rent out your property, Zillow makes it easy.
 They have an app dedicated to managing your rental property listings, even without an agent.
 You can also sell your home traditionally or directly through Zillow Offers, a simplified cash-offer system that makes selling completely worry-free.